tnk3r/ALESceneRenamer/README.md

 Currently the files are renamed to $Scene_$Take_$CameraID.mov

-Colorfront has this feature built in to it's transcoding engine, and metadata is pulled from the SQL Database.
+Colorfront has this feature built in to it's transcoding engine, and any desired metadata is pulled from the SQL Database.

+to make executable: chmod +x ALESceneRenamer.py